Meulymooh/nyan-cat-2/readme.md

 I have 1 cat raining from top left to bottom right with background moving and music playing.

-I haven't reached the "bonus" part of the exercise.
+I haven't completed all "bonus" part of the exercise (only random position).

 ## Difficulties

-First try: I used keyframes to animate the cat.
+First try: I used keyframes to animate the cat but was block before the bonus part.
-Second try: I used javascript.
+Second try: I used javascrip to animate the cat.

 I was pretty slow about finding out about all the steps, knowing how to start, where to look at, etc...
 I would have appreciated an exercise divided into smaller steps with slightly more "guidance".